 Chasing and foraging will provide mental and physical exercise.
 Simultaneously, the tank’s inmates will deliver a good dose of nutrients for your turtle.

-But make sure that you don’t add your favorite creatures in the tank.
+But make sure that you don’t add your favorite creatures to the tank.

 Turtles don’t like being handled or touched very often.
 But if your turtle’s anything like mine, it’ll love some gentle scratches on the shell.
 You can even try a toothbrush with soft bristles.